Stockholm Environment Institute US Center

 The Stockholm Environment Institute (SEI) is an international research organization focusing on the issue of sustainable development.
-SEI has its headquarters in Stockholm with a network structure of permanent and associated staff worldwide and with centres the US, York (UK), Oxford (UK), Tallinn (Estonia), and Bangkok (Thailand).
+Stockholm Environment Institute has its headquarters in Stockholm with a network structure of permanent and associated staff worldwide and with centres the US, York and Oxford (England), Tallinn (Estonia), and Bangkok (Thailand).

-SEI's US center is a research affiliate of Tufts University in Massachusetts and also has offices in Davis, California, and Seattle, Washington.
+SEI's US center is a research affiliate of Tufts University in Massachusetts and also has offices in Davis, California and Seattle, Washington.
 It conducts a diverse programme focusing on the social, technological and institutional requirements for a transition to sustainability.
 Its funders include the United Nations, the World Bank, and numerous foundations and national governments such as the United States, Sweden, Denmark, Germany, the Netherlands and the UK.

 In addition to providing policy-relevant analyses, the Center works to build capacity in developing countries for integrated sustainability planning through training and collaboration on projects.
 Its decision support tools are widely used: LEAP for energy planning and climate change mitigation, WEAP for water resources planning and PoleStar for evaluating sustainable development strategies.

 Its activities are organized into three programs: